6110-sp25/6110-sp25.github.io/_pages/schedule.md

 {% include toc.html %}

+## Changelog

+- **2/11/25**: Changed recitation location on TR from 32-124 to 32-155.

 ## Calendar

-The lectures and recitations are one hour long and take place at [32-124][bldg] at the following times:
+The lectures and recitations are one hour long and take place:
-- At 11 a.m. on Mondays, Wednesdays, and Fridays.
+- In **32-124** at 11 a.m. on Mondays, Wednesdays, and Fridays.
-- At 12 p.m. (noon) on Tuesdays and Thursdays.
+- In **32-155** at 12 p.m. (noon) on Tuesdays and Thursdays.
 (While these are listed officially as "recitations," we treat them the same as lectures.)

 [bldg]: http://whereis.mit.edu/map-jpg?mapterms=32